etenlab/2b-dev-env/readme.md

-# 2B Developer Environment 1
+# Developer Environment 1

-Setup files for the development environment for projects under objective 2B
+Setup files for the development environment using all the services

 ## Kotlin projects